LawnchairLauncher/lawnicons/CONTRIBUTING.md

 ```

 6. Save changes and push it to your fork via GitHub Desktop.
 7. Open your fork in a web browser and create a PR: `Contribute → Open pull request`.
-Describe your PR according to our templates.
-8. Make sure that the build went without errors and await a review (better to do a self-review).
+8. Make sure that the build went without errors and common issues are fixed, then await review.
 9. We will merge your PR, fix the little things, or leave a comment asking you to rework.

 **Clean commit history**